-It all begins with Convocation, the official start of the academic year and a chance for the entire Union community—students, faculty and staff—to welcome the incoming class.
+The official start of the academic year is an opportunity for the entire Union community—students, faculty and staff—to welcome the incoming class.

 Each winter, students plunge into icy water to raise money for Union community members fighting cancer.
 The event generates thousands of dollars.